thanhbinhne/ehouse-learning-business-analysis/README.md

 **Ehouse Learning** is an academic Business Analysis project focused on analyzing the current learning-management processes at **Ehouse English Center** and proposing a mobile application to improve student experience and operational efficiency.

 The current operating model relies heavily on fragmented channels such as websites, Zalo, Facebook, and spreadsheets for activities including course registration, class scheduling, academic requests, attendance, payment, and learning-progress tracking.

-The proposed Ehouse Learning application centralizes these interactions and enables students to access learning information and submit requests through a single mobile platform.
+The proposed **Ehouse Learning mobile application** centralizes these interactions and provides students with a single platform to manage learning-related activities.

 **Project Duration:** Apr 2026 – Jul 2026
 **Role:** Business Analyst / Project Manager